brettz9/asyouwish/README.md

 13. Change AsYouWish.requestPrivs injection to "require" (hoping that especially requirejs users will use another variable and that browserify can work with this!)
 14. Incorporate AMO suggestion to integrate site-specific preferences with *about:permissions* (via [nsIPermissionManager](https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIPermissionManager), [nsIContentPrefService2](https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIContentPrefService2) or [Services.jsm](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Services.jsm)?) and also move JSON preferences like whitelisted privs out of the simple preferences which expose this to users; being tracked in [issue 8](https://github.com/brettz9/asyouwish/issues/8).
 15. Optional, user-approved DOM/XUL escalation if possible: [issue 4](https://github.com/brettz9/asyouwish/issues/4)
+16. Add privileged file dialog saving as a custom module so websites do not need to ask for full chrome privileges to get this feature.
+17. Create a shared add-on dependency for WebAppFind and AsYouWish exposing perhaps at least for privilege escalation with some of the underlying non-SDK APIs (e.g., a privilege to save only to a specific directory if WebAppFind adds such a fundamental mode).

 # Name